webmasterar/EDSRand/README.md

 * --S_max The maximum size (number of strings) in a degenerate segment (default=2)
 * --L_max The maximum length of each string in a degenerate segment (default=1)

+## SynthesiseRandomEDS

+Generates a random Elastic Degenerate String (EDS) of size n, where degenerate positions count as 1.
+To compile this program:

+`g++ synthesiseRandomEDS.cpp -o synthesise -std=c++11`

+And to run it:

+`./synthesise -n <int> -d <int> -Smax <int> -Lmax <int> -o <string>`

+The parameters that must be supplied are:

+* -n    The size or number of positions in the ED string
+* -d    The percentage of positions in the text which are degenerate
+* -Smax The maximum size of the set at any degenerate position
+* -Lmax The upper bound on length of any string in a degenerate position
+* -o    The desired name of the output file

-## findEDSN
+## getEDSsize

-Also included is a little tool (findEDSN) which you can use to find the total size of an EDS string.
+Also included is a little tool (getEDSsize) which you can use to find the number of positions (n) and total size (N) of an EDS string (counting degenerate positions as 1).
 Use it like so:

-`python findEDSN.py file.eds`
+`python getEDSsize.py file.eds`

-It will print out N.
+It will count DNA characters (including 'N') and print out the number of positions (n) and total number of characters (N) in the EDS file. e.g.

+`n: 9000, N:10000`

 ### License

-GNU GPL 3.0 (2018) Ahmad Retha
+GNU GPL 3.0 (2018) Ahmad Retha and Fatima Vayani